memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 table*](https://developer.arm.com/docs/dui0552/latest/the-cortex-m3-processor/exception-model/vector-table)
 used by the microcontroller.
 The vector table contains the address of every exception and interrupt handler in our system.
-When an interrupt signal comes in, the arm core will call the address at the corresponding offset in the vector table.
+When an interrupt signal comes in, the ARM core will call the address at the corresponding offset in the vector table.

-For example, the offset for the Hard fault handler is `0xc`, so when a hard fault is hit, the arm core will jump to the address contained in the table at that offset.
+For example, the offset for the Hard fault handler is `0xc`, so when a hard fault is hit, the ARM core will jump to the address contained in the table at that offset.

 By default, the vector table is at address `0x0`, which means that when our chip